• Home

 DIY Grinch Dust with Printable Gift Tag

 While simple to put together this Grinch Dust is a fun tradition to start with your child to keep Christmas magic in the air and keep away the mean spirit of the Grinch!
 You just need a few supplies listed below and a few minutes.
-Not only is it fun for your child but if you make up a batch they are great to pass out at a school Christmas party, add to packages, or as another activity for your cookie baking day.
+Not only is it fun for your child but if you make up a batch for them to use.
+The Grinch dust bags are great to pass out at a school Christmas party, add to packages, or as another fun activity for your cookie baking day.

 Don’t let the Grinch Steal Christmas.